Unit 2 Ferry Wharf

 With the majority of our candidates seeking opportunities across the US, UK, BENELUX, or the Middle East, Maarten’s interview refreshingly explores the perks of going off the beaten track and then circles back to life in a more familiar expat location…

 Maarten, it’s great to have you on board for this week’s series of The Tax Expat.
-Curaçao and Cyprus are two new expat locations to add to our growing list – so I’m very keen to hear your experiences over the years.
+Curaçao and Cyprus are two new expat locations to add to our growing list – so I’m very keen to hear about your experiences over the years.
 Firstly, can you introduce yourself to those readers who may not know you?

 Thank you.
-My name is Maarten Koper and I’m currently the Global Head of Tax at Puma Energy – a global midstream and downstream energy company headquartered in Singapore operating in around 50 jurisdictions worldwide.
+My name is Maarten Koper and I’m currently the Global Head of Tax at Puma Energy – a global midstream and downstream energy company headquartered in Singapore and operating in around 50 jurisdictions worldwide.

 After having spent around 20 years in international corporate tax consultancy working for E&Y in various locations, I joined Puma Energy in 2013 and was tasked to build, develop, and lead the group’s tax function.